Inter-Agency Policy & Procedures

 Milton Keynes thresholds

-Did you know?
-You can contact the MK MASH for advice – call them on 01908 253169 to discuss a concern
+Remember, you can contact the MK MASH for advice – call the MASH on 01908 253169/70 to discuss a safeguarding concern.

 Adult Safeguarding Policies and Procedures

 Please note, adult safeguarding policies and procedures are also overseen by the Milton Keynes Safeguarding Board and align with the Care Act guidance.

 If you have a concern about a child or a vulnerable adult, and would like to make a referral, the referral forms can be accessed from the Milton Keynes Council website.